Allison transmission holdings, inc.

 The Board encourages invitations to management and outside advisors or consultants from time to time to participate in Board and/or committee meetings to (i) provide insight into items being discussed by the Board which involve the manager, advisor or consultant, (ii) make presentations to the Board on matters which involve the manager, advisor or consultant and (iii) bring managers with high potential into contact with the Board.
 Attendance of non-directors at Board meetings is at the discretion of the Board.

 Information regarding the topics to be considered at a meeting is essential to the Board’s understanding of the business and the preparation of the directors for a productive meeting.
 To the extent feasible, the meeting agenda and any written materials relating to each Board meeting will be distributed to the directors sufficiently in advance of each meeting to allow for meaningful review of such agenda and materials by the directors.
 Directors are expected to have reviewed and be prepared to discuss all materials distributed in advance of any meeting.

 Number, Name, Responsibilities and Independence of Committees

-The Board currently has three (3) committees: Audit, Compensation and Nominating and Corporate Governance.
+The Board currently has four (4) committees: Audit, Compensation, Nominating and Corporate Governance, and Finance.
 Only directors meeting the independence requirements of the New York Stock Exchange and Rule 10A-3 of the Securities Exchange Act of 1934 and any related rules promulgated by the Securities and Exchange Commission may serve on the Audit Committee, subject to any applicable phase-in periods under such rules.
 Director nominees shall be subject to the approval of the Nominating and Corporate Governance Committee.
 From time to time, the Board may form a new committee or disband a current committee, depending upon the circumstances.
-Each committee will perform its duties as assigned by the Board in compliance with the Company's bylaws and the committee's charter.
+Each committee will perform its duties as assigned by the Board in compliance with the Company’s bylaws and the committee’s charter.